 - Academic tutors – assist students with academic work and encourage good study habits.

 - Daily planners – focus on organizational skills and completion of Next Steps program requirements (e.g. scheduling, journal).

 Ambassadores attend a training that serves as an orientation for new members and provides them with information about the students, the program, and strategies to support the students most effectively.
 Ongoing support from Next Steps staff is available to problem-solve any issues or challenges that may arise.

 Circles of Support: Each student has an individualized number of Ambassadores who make up their circle of support.
 First-year students are scheduled with about 7 Ambassadores.
 All Ambassadore sessions last for one hour, so 7 Ambassadores equals 7 hours of time together each week!
-Circle members work together to promote all around student growth throughout the semester.
+Circle members and the student work together to promote growth throughout the semester.
 Each circle has a Lead Ambassadore who facilitates communication among the circle, collaborates with Next Steps staff, and works with the Next Steps student to organize at least one circle social event during the semester.